 National Park Service (NPS) areas nationwide received new facilities to meet the demand of increasing park visitation under the program name Mission 66 during the 1960s.
 "Mission 66" was a nod to the 50th Anniversary of the National Park Service (established in 1916).
 The Fruita Campground, staff rental housing, and a new visitor center were built at Capitol Reef during this time.

 Visitation climbed dramatically after the paved road (Utah Highway 24) was built through the Fremont River canyon near Fruita, and the old Capitol Gorge road closed in 1962.
-Nearly 150,000 people were visiting the park annually and the staff was growing by 1967.
+By 1967, nearly 150,000 people were visiting the park annually and the staff was growing.
 The NPS proceeded to purchase private land parcels at Fruita and Pleasant Creek.
 Most private property passed into public ownership on a willing-buyer/willing-seller basis.

 A New National Park